-The states of Baden-Württemberg and Lower Saxony are two of the most important asparagus growing regions, with the city of Beelitz claiming the north-eastern title.
-Each place claims to grow the best asparagus, so you'll have to visit and try several of them to find out for yourself which is the best.
+The states of Baden-Württemberg and Lower Saxony are two of the most important asparagus growing regions.
+Every stand claims to grow the best asparagus, so you'll have to visit and try several of them to find out for yourself which is the best.

 When: April through June